lbke/ssr-theory/readme.md

 Examples:

 - the list of articles on a personal blog only evolves daily/weekly.
 A rebuild takes a few minutes: articles are eligible for build-time rendering
-- the list of users on a SaaS product evolves a lot, you can get 10 new users a day (or more, who knows): private pages are not eligibilyou are not eligible
+- the list of users on a SaaS product evolves a lot, you can get 10 new users a day (or more, who knows): private pages are not eligible for build-time rendering

 ### Formally